PascalBod/ESP01-RTOS/doc/designInterTask.md

 ## Introduction ##

-With our previous example, we know how to configure the ESP8266 as an access point.
-Next step I have in mind would be to start a TCP server and to wait for incoming connection requests.
-One way to implement this would be to put all required code in the same thread.
-But usually, that's better to separate functions: one task for Wi-Fi handling and one task for TCP server handling would allow for easier maintenance of the code.
+Thanks to our previous example, we know how to configure the ESP8266 as an access point.
+Next step I have in mind is to start a TCP server and to wait for incoming connection requests.
+One way to implement this is to put all required code in one unique thread.
+But usually, that's better to separate functions (easier testing, easier maintenance, code reuse).
+In our case, this means one task for Wi-Fi handling and one task for TCP server handling.

-But when there are more then one task in an application, it is usually required to let some of them exchange some information.
+But having more than one task usually implies some intertask communication.

-**Note**: our source code, starting with the example described herein, follows [FreeRTOS naming conventions](http://www.freertos.org/FreeRTOS-Coding-Standard-and-Style-Guide.html#NamingConventions).

 ## Queues ##